 This Branding mini-series is a way for me to start a new chapter about Branding and my expertise.

 I love that!

 Do you want to tell me more about yourself and MasterTalk?

-I think that the next Elon Musk is a 15-year-old girl who probably can't afford me.
+the next Elon Musk is a 15-year-old girl who probably can't afford me.
 So, I started making videos, and I built a business around it so that the whole world has access to these free resources.

 Wow.
-As always, it's empowering.
-When I discovered your work, I was like, " Okay, this is the man to talk to about public speaking and storytelling.
+As always, it's super empowering.
+When I discovered your work, I knew you were the one to talk to about public speaking and storytelling.

-So, for example, when I say something like I believe that the next Elon Musk is a 15-year-old girl who can't afford me, that's very unique to me because no one really says that.
+For example, when I say something like: ''I believe that the next Elon Musk is a 15-year-old girl who can't afford me'', that's very unique to me because no one really says that.

-So that's another piece.
-What is it about what you're doing that's different to everyone else?
-And there are different ways of doing that; it could be what's better about your services and products?
-It could be what is the bigger vision of what you are trying to achieve?
-And how the vision is more detailed and how it is more detailed than everyone else, and what are some of your values.
+There are different ways of doing that; it could be what's better about your services and products?
+What is the bigger vision of what you are trying to achieve?
+And how the vision is more detailed than everyone else.
 What are the core brand values that you have as an organization and what you're doing?

-So, if I make a million dollars a year, that also means that I'm impacting 10 million lives throughout the world because I'm re-investing a lot of that capital back into the YouTube Channel.
-So I think the biggest lesson I learned about Branding is that people really drive the Brand.
+If I make a million dollars a year, that also means that I'm impacting 10 million lives throughout the world because I'm re-investing a lot of that capital back into the YouTube Channel.
+So I think the biggest lesson I learned about Branding is that people drive the Brand.